invisietch/Chatterbox/README.md

 To do:

-- Connection to orther AI backends
 - Message variants with chosen/rejected
+- User management for multi-user dataset management
 - Import SillyTavern convos with auto-link to character/persona if imported
 - ORPO/DPO multi-turn export
 - More... (put suggestions in GitHub issues)